 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-A tumor sample is resected from each patient and cultured ex vivo to expand the population of tumor infiltrating lymphocytes.
-After NMA lymphodepletion, patients are infused with their autologous TIL (LN-145-S1) followed by aldesleukin administration.
+A tumor sample is resected from each patient and cultured ex vivo to expand the population of TIL, then TIL with high levels of PD-1 surface expression are selected.
+After NMA-LD, patients receive their autologous PD-1-selected TIL (LN-145-S1), followed by aldesleukin administration.
 TIL will be administered to patients once (on Day 0) during the study.

 Monoclonal antibody Ipilimumab will be administered as a single dose prior to tumor resection.

-Monoclonal antibody Nivolumab will be administered once prior to tumor resection.
-The second dose will be administered prior to TIL administration and dosing will continue every 4 weeks for up to 2 years.
+Monoclonal antibody.
+Nivolumab will be administered once prior to tumor resection.
+The second dose will be administered prior to starting NMA-LD and will continue every 4 weeks for up to 2 years.

-Nivolumab-relatlimab will be administered following tumor resection and will continue every 4 weeks thereafter for up to 2 years.
+Monoclonal antibody (nivolumab) and monoclonal antibody (relatlimab).
+Nivolumab-relatlimab will be administered after tumor resection and will continue every 4 weeks for up to 2 years.

 Cisplatin administered intravenously at the protocol-defined dose every 3 weeks for up to 4 cycles.